DreymaR/BigBagKbdTrixPKL/Source/EPKL_Source/README.md

 		- Also, Macron-Below on the Macron key, more special digits and several other new mappings.
 Reworked turnstiles on the Science DK.
 	- Added `FRST/WP` arrow symbols to the Macron DK. `FRST` is an arrow cross, `WP` left-right and up-down arrows.
 Single on unshifted, double on shifted and AltGr.
 		- These arrow symbol mappings are geometrically mapped in a Colemak-centric way.
 For another layout, revision is desirable.
+* EPKL v1.4.1: WIP
+	- BaseLayout for QWERTY VK.
+		- Makes the KeyMapper more intuitive, as you can use QW key positions directly instead of having to map from Co positions w/ the QWERTY remap.